 Once a benchmark price to build has been set, it’s impossible for developers to sell their projects for less going forward.
 It’s irreversible and so each condo development will typically launch at a higher price point.

-WHY $1,000psf IN TORONTO IS THE NEW AVERAGE
+WHY $1,000 PER SQUARE FOOT IN TORONTO IS THE NEW AVERAGE

 Canada’s conservative lending guidelines means those who aren’t well-funded won’t easily get a mortgage.
 This is what makes Canada’s real estate market and economy so stable and why you won’t see any drastic downturn in the market anytime soon.

 The average condo price in some Downtown Toronto neighbourhoods have increased 20% in two years.
 So even if the market were to dip 5-10%, you’re still losing out by waiting.
 Two steps forward, one step back.

 It’s time to accept that $1,000 per square foot is the new norm in Toronto.
 This is why working with a Platinum Agent, like ourselves, is crucial to getting you the best deals.
 Pierre is one of the top agents in Toronto and a Platinum Broker for many of the city’s top developers.

 Getting into a pre-construction launch at the Platinum price-point means you can save thousands of dollars and are privy to some of the best pre-construction deals in Toronto plus it’s always nice to get first-dibs on the best floor plans too.

 *Based on 30 recent sales from top condos in Leslieville, King West, Queen West, Distillery District, St. Lawrence Market and the Entertainment District between August 2018 to October 16, 2018.